New Lawsuit Reveals More Sexual Abuse Allegations Against Boy Scouts Of America

 Despite that, Eisenberg alleges in the lawsuit, the BSA is continuing to hide the extent of pedophilia in its ranks, as evidenced by the fact that the "vast majority" of clients he represents have named abusers who had not yet been identified by the organization.
 The lawsuit states that, therefore, "Boy Scouts Defendants continue to perpetuate a continuing and serious conspiracy to conceal and cover up many of their abusers in BSA scout troops throughout the United States and overseas."

 The allegation that the BSA is attempting to conceal the abusers is relevant to the plaintiff's eligibility to file suit.
 Though some states, like New Jersey, have passed laws in recent years extending the period of time in which victims can come forward, Pennsylvania has not done so.
 The statute of limitations for civil child sex abuse in Pennsylvania is capped at age 30.
 But Eisenberg is relying on the precedent set by the Pennsylvania Superior Court, which ruled in Rice v.
-Diocese of Altoona-Johnstown that if there was a fraudulent concealment of abuse, then the statute of limitations should begin starting from the moment the abuse was revealed.
+Diocese of Altoona-Johnstown that if there was a fraudulent concealment of abuse, then the statute of limitations should begin as of the moment the abuse was revealed.

 National